radterm/chat-go/README.md

+## Details

-This is a simple chat application written in Golang and ReactJs
+This is a simple chat application written in Golang and ReactJs.
+It uses mongodb as its database to store user details.

-The frontend and backend servers are run separately
+The frontend and backend servers are run separately.
+Authentication between frontend and backend is done through JWTs.

+The frontend is fully responsive.

+## How to run

 First run the backend server
 ```sh